In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 Percussion Coach

-Aaron Isakson conducts the Concert Band and Percussion Ensemble at Concordia University in Saint Paul.
+Aaron Isakson is the director of Instrumental Music and conducts the Concert Band and Percussion Ensemble at Concordia University in Saint Paul.
 He has been a performing percussionist and has conducted various private school bands in the Twin Cities area since earning his master’s degree in Percussion Performance from the University of Minnesota in 1997.

 RENA KRAUT